 According to the USDA, “Ounce for ounce, foods eaten away from home are more calorie-dense than foods prepared at home, and thus could be a factor in the obesity surge.
 Health economists have linked higher restaurant density with greater obesity rates over time and across geographical areas.”

 Bottom line: the Food Pyramid doesn’t change shape just because you’re in a Mexican-style cantina or a romantic French bistro rather than your own kitchen.
-If you dine out more than once a week, start now to rethink your attitude about restaurant eating.
+If you dine out more than once a week at your favorite Columbus restaurants, start now to rethink your attitude about restaurant eating.

-Here are some tips for dining out the healthy way:
+Here are some tips for dining out in Columbus the healthy way:

 Be an informed diner.
 Ask if the restaurant offers nutrition information.
 More and more eateries are offering this service, and many post the information on their websites.
 In addition, as of 2013, chain restaurants with over 20 locations are required to post this information on their menu.
 With this information, once you’ve chosen a restaurant, you can even decide on healthy choices that you will order before you leave home.